gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Production API with Full Monitoring
 ```
-agentic workflow for web API with monitoring and metrics
+agentic natural for web API with monitoring and metrics
 optimized for reliability
 ```